H4VFE/PlotTools/PulseShape/Macros/misc_code/Readme.md

-The purpose of this directory is to dump any unused code incase it may be useful in the future.
+The purpose of this directory is to dump any unused code from Macros incase it's useful in the future.